Ntlzyjstdntcare/analytics-centre/README.md

+Simple AngularJS project built on the angular-seed project.
+Surfaces the results of the data inspection and manipulation performed by the ingestion-service in a rudimentary way.
+Contains no tests.

 # angular-seed — the seed for AngularJS apps

 This project is an application skeleton for a typical [AngularJS](http://angularjs.org/) web app.